gobinda789/gobinda789/README.md

 ---

 ## 🔧 About Me
-I am a final-year ECE student with strong interest in **Embedded Systems, Robotics, and IoT**.
+I am a final-year BEI student with strong interest in **Embedded Systems, Robotics, and IoT**.
 I enjoy building real-world projects and documenting them clearly for learning and collaboration.

 ---